DPD Classic Terms and Conditions

 6.6 Handover of the Parcel

-The Service Provider requires the Recipient of a Parcel to be of Legal Age, if required in the Sending and Delivery Countries, and to sign an ESCD or any other required instruments as proof of delivery of the Parcel.
+Except in case of Delivery in a Safe Place, the Service Provider requires the Recipient of a Parcel to be of Legal Age, if required in the Sending and Delivery Countries, and to sign an ESCD or any other required instruments as proof of delivery of the Parcel.
 The Customer and the Recipient accept the confirmation of receipt of the Parcel with the use of electronic device and is not entitled to any claims related to the confirmation of delivery of the Parcel with the use of electronic device.
 Any record of the Recipient's signature obtained by the Delivery Service Provider shall be conclusive evidence of the delivery of the Parcel.
-The Recipient's signature shall be evidence of delivery of the Parcel.
+Except in case of Delivery in a Safe Place, the Recipient's signature shall be evidence of delivery of the Parcel.
+In case of Delivery in a Safe Place, the Delivery Scan Record shall be evidence of delivery of the Parcel.

 The Parcel is handed over to the Recipient or another person who is located at the exact deliverable Recipient address, whereby the Delivery Service Provider is not obliged to assess whether this person is actually entitled to receive the Parcel; the Delivery Service Provider may request specific information or evidences at the time of delivery as indicated in the Delivery Conditions on the website of the Delivery Service Provider.
 For CLASSIC EUROPE Service, if delivery must be made principally or alternatively to a Neighbor, a Safe Place or a Different Address, the Delivery Service Provider is not further obliged to assess whether the Recipient at this alternative place or address is duly entitled to receive the Parcel and such person shall be deemed as such.